Fretuks/Fretuks/README.md

-# Hi, I'm Fretuks 👋
+# Hi, I'm Fretux 👋

 Welcome to my GitHub profile!
 I enjoy turning ideas into clean, readable, and user‑friendly software.
 I’m especially interested in building thoughtful experiences, learning new tools, and collaborating with others.